maialsh/ORCA/orca/src/cmd/README_chatbot.md

-# BinSleuth Enhanced Chatbot Implementation
+# ORCA Enhanced Chatbot Implementation

 ## Overview

-The BinSleuth Enhanced Chatbot (`chatbot.py`) provides a comprehensive interactive chat interface for binary analysis with deep context from all analysis results.
+The ORCA Enhanced Chatbot (`chatbot.py`) provides a comprehensive interactive chat interface for binary analysis with deep context from all analysis results.
 It integrates with the workflow system to use complete analysis data as a knowledge base.

 ## Features